-You might be able to get an additional 60 days if you can show the judge there are extraordinary circumstances; however, before the expiration of the final 60 day extension, you should be considering a permanent guardianship if it does not appear the Protected Person is going to regain capacity.
+You might be able to get an additional 60 days if you can show the judge there are extraordinary circumstances; however, before the expiration of the final 60 day extension, you should be considering a permanent legal guardianship if it does not appear the Protected Person is going to regain capacity.

 A temporary guardianship typically stems from an emergency situation.

-For example, a child’s last remaining parent dying suddenly, a person suffering a severe brain injury in a car accident, or the current guardian exploiting the estate.
+For example, a child’s last remaining parent dying suddenly, a person suffering a severe brain injury in a car accident, or the current legal guardian exploiting the estate.

-A judge may also grant a temporary guardianship over a child if their parents aren’t providing them child life-saving medical treatment.
+A judge may also grant a temporary guardianship over a minor child if their parents aren’t providing them child life-saving medical treatment.

 Stepping in as a temporary guardian allows you to make decisions on the protected person’s behalf (if it’s a special guardianship, the other person may still have some say in their care).

 Nevada also has something called a short-term temporary guardianship that offers two clear benefits: bypassing standard legal proceedings and allowing the guardianship to begin now.

 Short-term Temporary Guardianships are typically valid for minor children only.
 They are often used if parents are traveling out of town for an extended period of time and leaving their child with another family member or when a parent cannot care for a child for a short period of time for other reasons.

 This type of guardianship has a six-month time limit, automatically expiring exactly six months after all three parties sign the document:

 If a single military parent is deploying, recovering in the hospital, or leaving the country for an extended period, you can execute a short-term temporary guardianship.